yakshaving-art/hurrdurr/README.md

 - If the `DST_VAR` already exists:
   - if the values match, then HurrDurr will do nothing.
-  - if the values don't match, then HurrDurr will exit with error (err to not overwrite things for now)
+  - if the values don't match, then HurrDurr will exit with error, unless `--yes-yolo-force-secret-var-overwrite` is given.

-##### TODO:
-- Variable sources: for now, its env of the hurrdurr.
-What about the case where we want to grab those from different source?
-Like, https/gkms/vault, whatever -- should we think about it now?
-Like: `<type>_SOURCE_VAR: DST_VAR` where type can be env/gkms?
-- Custom sources for variables?
-For example, say we have shell wrapper in the same docker image that can output variable to stdin (`gkms_secret_to_stdout /variable/path` I'm looking at you).
-  How we can incorporate it?
-Or should we not bother with it now since they can be passed to env anyways?